emarmolsanchez/EISAcompR/README.md

 + Design matrix with two columns (1st = sample names; 2nd = group assignment).
 + Boolean to compute optional outlier capping correction or not (TRUE/FALSE).
 + Boolean to perform filtering based on expression criteria to remove lowly expressed genes (TRUE/FALSE).
++ Batch matrix with as much columns as additional batch effects to be included for correction (optional)
 + Percentage of samples showing minimum expression threshold for filtering (50% by default).
 + counts-per-million (CPM) expression threshold for filtering lowly expressed genes (1 CPM by default).